 Divorce and custody cases can be extremely stressful for children, especially if parents cannot find a suitable compromise.
-In certain cases, a Colorado judge will take into account the viewpoint of the child in order to ascertain how to protect their best interests.
+In certain cases, a Florida judge will take into account the viewpoint of the child in order to ascertain how to protect their best interests.
 In most circumstances, a child's statements to his or her parents about the child's wishes, will not be allowed into evidence because those statements will be deemed, “hearsay.”

 How much weight is given to the child's voice in the interview, however, is dependent on a multitude of factors.
 This is because custody resolutions must always protect the best interests of the child.

 The very best way to give a child a voice in his or her custody case will be greatly determined by the age of the child, and whom did the child talk to about that child's feelings regarding the custody or parenting issues.
 In cases where a child is of “sufficient maturity” and has spoken to a therapist or other mental health care practitioner, the therapist who has counseled the child can testify and let the court know what the child wishes.
 Such testimony from an expert is an exception to the child hearsay rule.

 Florida statutes specify ‘the best interests of a child' as frequent and continuing contact between the child in question and both of their parents.
 This is unless a parent presents a danger of physical harm, psychological harm, or emotional impairment.
 Evidence of this danger can be found in prior convictions of violent crimes and other dangerous behavior.